RedMadRobot/gradle-infrastructure/README.md

 ### Enable Detekt checks only on changed files

-Plugin `redmadrobot.detekt` adds task `detektDiff` to check the only files changed comparing to the base branch.
+Plugin `com.redmadrobot.detekt` adds task `detektDiff` to check the only files changed comparing to the base branch.
 To enable this feature, you should specify base branch name:

 ```kotlin